Ian Philips, Jillian Anable and Kay Jenkinson

 Reducing carbon emissions from transport remains a significant challenge for the UK if it wants to meet its net-zero target.
 Energy use from transport has increased by 16% since 1990 against a UK economy-wide decrease in energy use of 4%, and the sector remains 98% dependent on fossil fuels.

-Research conducted by Dr Ian Philips and Prof Jillian Anable (CREDS Transport & Mobility theme lead) suggested that electrically-assisted bikes (e-bikes) have the capability to replace enough car journeys to cut carbon dioxide emissions from car use by around half in England.
+Research conducted by Dr Ian Philips and Prof Jillian Anable (CREDS Transport & Mobility theme lead) suggested that electrically-assisted bikes (e-bikes) have the capability to replace enough car journeys to cut carbon dioxide emissions from car use by around 24 million tonnes per year in England.

 The greatest opportunities for reducing emissions were found in rural and sub-urban settings: city dwellers already have many low-carbon travel options, so the largest impact would be on encouraging use outside urban areas with particular potential to cut the vast number of car journeys that are between 5 and 15 miles.